itstorque/jekyll-shell-theme/about.md

 ---
-layout: home
+layout: page
-permalink: /
+permalink: /about
-permalink_name: /home
+permalink_name: /about
-title: Jekyll-Shell-Theme
+title: About Theme
 ---

 # Header 1